stackbit-projects/marvelous-lettuce-313e3/content/pages/index.md

         media_position: left
         media_width: fifty
       - title: Newsletter
         subtitle: No BS.
 Simply proven tips that work.
-It's time to level up.
+It's time to level up and lead.
         content: "Shoulder Specialists also does\_**extensive research**\_on **key shoulder topics**.\n"
         actions:
           - label: Learn More